P4ti3nn3/USB-Armory-Setup/Secured-USB/1-ClamAV/README.md

     apt-get install software-properties-common build-essential curl -y

 # 2) Add a SWAP partition on the Armory
-First of all, create the file that is gonna be the SWAP part. :
+First of all, create the file that is gonna be the SWAP partition :

     #create a file of 2Go
     fallocate -l 2G /swapfile